 Aside from the negative effects on the animals themselves, trapping rarely solves conflicts.
 Sometimes animals left behind are juveniles still learning to find food and shelter; without parents as guides, they may turn to garbage and other human food sources, compounding the very problem a homeowner is attempting to address.
-And removing animals from an environment without considering what brought them there in the first place effectively puts out a vacancy sign, says Miller: "If one animal has found this area to be desirable, there's a good reason."

-"The standard thought about nature is that it exists somewhere else, outside the perimeter of my house," says John Griffin, director of Humane Wildlife Services, an HSUS program that helps homeowners humanely remove animals from within or beneath structures and releases them into surrounding familiar territory with their families intact.
+And removing animals from an environment without considering what brought them there in the first place effectively puts out a vacancy sign.
+"The standard thought about nature is that it exists somewhere else, outside the perimeter of my house," says John Griffin, senior director of urban wildlife programs for Humane World for Animals.
 "But animals don't recognize the difference between human-built habitat and 'natural' habitat.
 Habitat is habitat to them.
 If it can support them, if it has food, if it has shelter, it doesn't matter if a human built it.
 If it's a tree or a chimney or a shed, it doesn't matter."